ryedin/site/_gen2/convox.yml.md

 ### resources

-The resources enumerated in the `resources` section that should be available to the service as environment variables.
+The resources enumerated in the `resources` section that will be available to the service as environment variables.
 The network endpoint for a resource named `foo` would be `FOO_URL`.

 ## Timers